cwczarnik/Refugee_Study/README.md

-## Looking into trends in refugee data, a case study of both the world and the United States.
+## Looking into trends in refugees, worldwide and in the United States.

 Using Multiple Datasets from [UNHRC](http://popstats.unhcr.org/en/time_series)